-Sustainability will not be achieved by by continuing to isolate transport systems within cities and between cities but by offering knitted and opened transport systems over both short and long distances at appropriate speeds.
+Sustainability will not be achieved by continuing to isolate transport systems within cities and between cities but by offering knitted and opened transport systems over both short and long distances at appropriate speeds.

-Now even more than 6 years ago in Vancouver and the Vancouver Declaration advocating for a New Urban Planning, we need to ReGenerate our know-how, and know-ledge.
-We need to reconsider seriously our strategies and behaviours regarding planning and urban development, including all specialities from architecture and engineering to surveying, so as to develop villages, cities, metropolitan areas, with the same goal, that is to create and manage humanly balanced and attractive places.
+Now even more than 6 years ago in Vancouver and the Vancouver Declaration advocating for a New Urban Planning, we need to ReGenerate our know-how, and knowledge.
+We need to reconsider seriously our strategies and behaviours regarding planning and urban development, including all specialities from architecture and engineering to surveying, so as to develop villages, cities, and metropolitan areas, with the same goal, that is to create and manage humanly balanced and attractive places.

-It means developing the ability to encompass city regions or metro regions scale as an urban scale.
+It means developing the ability to encompass city regions or metro regions scale at an urban scale.

-It means rethinking mobility systems and turn them as urban inclusiveness and urban development drivers.
+It means rethinking mobility systems and to turn them into urban inclusiveness and urban development drivers.

-It means rethinking 20th century cities designed round private car and detached houses and moving on towards contemporary cities centred on services, businesses, and shared public spaces.
+It means rethinking 20th century cities designed around private cars and detached houses and moving on towards contemporary cities centred on services, businesses, and shared public spaces.